migueldl96/TSF-library/README.rst

 This library is able to preprocess any time serie, either univariate or multivariate, and create a inputs matrix for every sample of the time serie(s) so any model of Scikit-learn_ can be trained.

+Times series data is preprocessed using windows-based models such as *Autorregresive Model*, which takes **n_prev** samples for every sample of the time serie.
+TSF comes with 3 different windows-based autorregressive models:

+- SimpleAR
+- DinamicWindow
+- ClassChange

+Further information about this models can be found on online documentation.

 .. _Scikit-learn: https://github.com/scikit-learn/scikit-learn/
 .. _Learning and Artificial Neural Networks (AYRNA): http://www.uco.es/grupos/ayrna/index.php/en

 Installation
 ------------